AdvancedPhotonSource/cohere/docs/source/config_main.rst

 =====
 cofig
 =====
-| The "config" is a main configuration defining the experiment and is applicable to all processing.
+| The "config" is a main configuration defining the experiment and is applicable to all parts of processing: beamline preprocessing, standard preprocessing, phasing, and beamline visualization.

 Parameters
 ==========